No Holds Barred (Tweedy Bird Loc album): Track listing

-Eazy E responded to "Y'all Can't Fucc With Us" on the track "Ole School Shit" from his Str8 Off Tha Streets Of Muthaphuckkin Compton album.
-The verse however, was omitted for the final album due to Tweedy having made amends with him before his death.
+Eazy-E responded to "Y'all Can't Fucc With Us" on the track "Ole School Shit" from his Str8 off tha Streetz of Muthaphukkin Compton album.
+The verse however, was omitted for the final album due to Tweedy Bird Loc having made amends with him before his death.

 This album was re-released in 2004, with a slightly different cover, Also the 2004 re release does not include the track "Album Bitch" and instead begins with the track "Tweedy for President".